-If you're ready to file and pay your Delaware Franchise Tax now, please visit our easy-to-use online Franchise Tax payment form.
-If you need more details, we have created this informational page for you.
+If you're ready to file and pay your Delaware Franchise Tax now, please visit our online Franchise Tax payment form.

-The Franchise Tax is the fee imposed by the state of Delaware for the right or privilege to own a Delaware company.
-The tax has no bearing on income or company activity—it is simply required by the state of Delaware to maintain the good standing status of your company.
+Franchise Tax is the fee imposed by the state of Delaware for the right or privilege to own a Delaware company.
+The tax has no bearing on income or company activity; it is simply required by the state of Delaware to maintain the good standing status of your company.

 The term "Franchise Tax" does not imply that your company is a franchise business.